Edge channels in a graphene Fabry-Perot interferometer: Results

 \subsection{Electrostatic confinement}

-The Fabry-P\'{e}rot interferometers that were studied experimentally in Refs. \onlinecite{Dep21, Ron21} were made from a uniform graphene layer by imposing electrostatic confinement.
+The Fabry-P\'{e}rot interferometers that were studied experimentally in Refs. \onlinecite{Dep21, Ron21} were made from a uniform graphene layer rather by imposing electrostatic confinement.
 In those studies, the fabricated devices contained additional split gate electrodes that expelled the charge carriers from the area beneath by shifting $\epsilon_F$ into the energy gap between LLs.
 The gap formation was controlled in separate measurements to occur at the graphene charge neutrality point in the magnetic field, arguably due to electron interactions.
-The structures that were studied theoretically in the previous subsection were made by removing (etching) carbon atoms away, as it is routinely done in other experiments that based on nanolithography.\cite{Ter16, Bis15-Sar21-Han07} The latter seemingly produces the strongest version of confinement, and thus the question of the interference pattern when confinement weakens is raised.
-To keep the analysis simple, the same geometries as above are taken but with an electrostatic potential applied to form the constrictions, $V=\epsilon_i$, where the site $i$ belongs to the depletion (split gated\cite{Dep21, Ron21, Cam07-GaAs, Wee89}) regions, and Hamiltonian \eqref{eq:H} is modified appropriately.
-This implies that there is $n^{\prime}$-$n$-$n^{\prime}$ junction in the constriction cross-section.
+The electron interactions are known to cause splitting of 4-fold degenerated zeroth LL,\cite{Zha09, Gus09, Zim16} whose degeneracy comes from electron spin and graphene valley, such that the insulating state develops throughout interior of graphene layer.
+To address this regime theoretically, the simplest approach is to brake inversion symmetry of graphene lattice by adding the staggered potential to the on-site term $\epsilon_i$ in the Hamiltonian \eqref{eq:H}: A positive value $\Delta$ is added on one atom of the graphene unit cell and negative on the other.
+A value $\Delta=0.04t$ is chosen to make a sufficiently opaque tunnelling barrier due to split gates and the interfering path to be well defined for the device sizes studied here.
+Instead of removing carbon atoms an electrostatic potential $V=\epsilon_F$ is applied to those atoms, and the constrictions are made slightly narrower to couple the counter-propagating edge channels.
+Other than that the interferometer geometry and parameters are the same as in the previous section.